LSD: Psychiatric disorders

-A 2012 meta-analysis found evidence that a single dose of LSD in conjunction with various alcoholism treatment programs was associated with a decrease in alcohol abuse, lasting for several months, but no effect was seen at one year.
-Adverse events included seizure, moderate confusion and agitation, nausea, vomiting, and acting in a bizarre fashion.
-A couple of reviews published in 2010 and 2014 concluded that conclusions drawn from most early trials are unreliable due to serious methodological flaws.
-These include the absence of adequate control groups, lack of follow-up, and vague criteria for therapeutic outcome.
-In many cases, studies failed to convincingly demonstrate whether the drug or the therapeutic interaction was responsible for any beneficial effects.
-A 2020 meta-review indicated possible positive effects of LSD in reducing psychiatric symptoms, mainly in cases of alcoholism.

 In 2024, the FDA designated a form of LSD as a breakthrough therapy to treat generalized anxiety disorder which is being developed by MindMed.
 A study published by the Journal of the American Medical Association in September, 2025 explored the optimal dose of LSD to lower patients' anxiety.
 The study was conducted by the pharmaceutical company MindMed.
 The researchers compared how LSD doses of 25 μg, 50 μg, 100 μg, 200 μg, or placebo impacted anxiety scores among study participants.
 The results of the study found that 100 μg was the optimal dose to reduce anxiety among the studied patients.

+A single dose of LSD (Definium Therapeutics's DT120 candidate) markedly reduced major depressive disorder symptoms versus placebo in a Phase 3 trial, with benefits lasting at least 12 weeks and no major safety concerns.

-LSD is a psychoplastogen, a compound capable of promoting rapid and sustained neural plasticity, an action that hypothetically might be involved in its therapeutic benefits, although more research is needed to substantiate such notions.
+LSD is a psychoplastogen, a compound capable of promoting rapid and sustained neural plasticity, an action that hypothetically might be involved in its therapeutic benefits.
+Preliminary evidence in humans suggests that a single dose of LSD may also temporarily benefit learning and memory.
+More research is needed to substantiate such notions.

 The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of psychedelics like LSD for treatment of psychiatric disorders, highlighting concerns including excessive hype around these drugs, questionable biologically-based theories of benefit, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, small and short-term benefits over placebo, and their potential for difficult experiences and adverse effects, among others.

 Other conditions

-LSD has been studied for relief of pain and headaches.
+LSD has been studied for the relief of pain and headaches.
 It has been used as a treatment for cluster headaches with positive results in some small studies.
 The drug might have analgesic properties related to pain in terminally ill patients and phantom pain and might be useful for treating inflammatory diseases such as rheumatoid arthritis due to anti-inflammatory effects.